First Pillar: All you need to know to retire in Switzerland

 If you want an official estimation, there is a cool official tool for estimating your pension.

 Remember that this is only an estimation, not an official number.
-But in my experience, this seems to be pretty accurate.
-This can compute the results based on your income and your marital status.
+But in my experience, it seems pretty accurate.
+It can compute the results based on your income and marital status.

 If you have not worked in Switzerland your entire life, you can enter your income for each year and get a good picture of what you will get based on the holes in contributions.